Denial of Service DDoS attack

 Rate limiting involves controlling the rate of traffic that is sent or received by a network interface.
 It is efficient in reducing the pace of web scrapers as well as brute-force login efforts.
 But, just rate limiting is unlikely to prevent compound DDoS attacks.

 - Blacklisting / whitelisting –

-Blacklisting is the mechanism of blocking the IP addresses, URLs, domains names etc. mentioned in the list and allowing traffic from all other sources.
-On the other hand, whitelisting refers to a mechanism of allowing all the IP addresses, URLs, domain names etc. mentioned in the list and denying all other sources the access to the resources of the network.
+Blacklisting is the mechanism of blocking the IP addresses, URLs, domain names, etc. mentioned in the list and allowing traffic from all other sources.
+On the other hand, whitelisting refers to a mechanism of allowing all the IP addresses, URLs, domain names, etc. mentioned in the list and denying all other sources accessible to the resources of the network.